 If you want to create more plants or bulk out your existing plant it's very easy to do by DIY propagation.

-In a week or so, small white roots will be visible and a month later they will be ready to plant into some soil.
+In a week or so, small white roots should be visible and a month later they will be ready to plant into some soil.
 Just be extra careful as everything will be quite delicate, it might even help to "dig" small holes with a pencil before slotting the cutting into place and gently covering the roots.

 TIP - Make sure you use an open airy soil mix.
 Small cuttings will struggle and have stunted growth if the soil is heavy and compacted

-Initially keep the soil "moist" for the first week or two.
+Initially keep the soil "moist" for the first month or two.
 Afterward treat like a mature plant, by letting the soil almost fully dry out before watering again.

 Other Approaches

-It's super easy to propagate by cuttings and there is almost always a supply of cutting material as the mother plant will keep growing even after "pruning".
-You can also "layer" cuttings by laying a stem across a fresh pot of soil and then "pegging" the stem at the leaf nodes under the soil a little.
+If you'd rather try something else you can also "layer" cuttings.
+You do this by laying a stem across a fresh pot of soil and then "pegging" the stem at the leaf nodes under the soil a little.
 New growth should be fairly rapid.

 Fulfill the care instructions detailed above and you'll get rapid growth in Spring, Summer and Fall.
 During Winter you might get a little bit, but nowhere as much as other times of the year.

-This is certainly a fast growing houseplant, although plants grown in lower light, the wrong type of soil or without enough water will be put out new growth at a much slower rate.
+This is certainly a fast growing houseplant.
+Although plants grown in lower light, the wrong type of soil or without enough water will be put out new growth at a much slower rate.

 The natural height straight upwards out of the pot will be no more than two or three inches (5cm to 7.5cm).
-Some people wrap their plants around and around to create a bird's nest-like appearance, which will then give a taller looking plant (see the first photo at the start of the article for the beginnings of a wrap)
+Some people wrap their plants around and around to create a bird's nest-like appearance, which will then give a taller looking plant (see the first photo at the start of the article for the beginnings of a wrap).

 The long trailing stems will just grow and grow